VitoCairone/warpstones/README.md

 A round has five stages.
 The first 3 stages are each broken into a bet phase and a match phase.

 In the first stage, 2 personal cards and 2 common cards are shown, and everyone is able to wager as much mana as they want for a fixed period of time, about 3.5 seconds. `currently limited to 7 per round, should change.` Then for the next 1.5 seconds, there can be no more increases, but everyone who is not folded or all-in and also not equal to the highest wager must decide to match the highest (or go all-in) to proceed, or else fold.
-1.5 seconds are allowed to decide, and at the time limit players who made no input match and proceed default.
+1.5 seconds are allowed to decide, and at the time limit players who made no input match and proceed by default.

 In the second stage, 2 more common cards are shown.
 Wagering and matching proceeds as in the previous stage.